Hedge Funds Have Never Been This Bullish On Thermo Fisher Scientific Inc. (TMO)

-Hedge funds are known to underperform the bull markets but that’s not because they are terrible at stock picking.
-Hedge funds underperform because their net exposure in only 40-70% and they charge exorbitant fees.
-No one knows what the future holds and how market participants will react to the bountiful news that floods in each day.
-However, hedge funds’ consensus picks on average deliver market beating returns.
-For example in the first 5 months of this year through May 30th the Standard and Poor’s 500 Index returned approximately 12.1% (including dividend payments).
-Conversely, hedge funds’ top 20 large-cap stock picks generated a return of 18.7% during the same 5-month period, with the majority of these stock picks outperforming the broader market benchmark.
-Interestingly, an average long/short hedge fund returned only a fraction of this value due to the hedges they implemented and the large fees they charged.
-If you pay attention to the actual hedge fund returns versus the returns of their long stock picks, you might believe that it is a waste of time to analyze hedge funds’ purchases.
-We know better.
-That’s why we scrutinize hedge fund sentiment before we invest in a stock like Thermo Fisher Scientific Inc. (NYSE:TMO).
+How do you pick the next stock to invest in?
+One way would be to spend hours of research browsing through thousands of publicly traded companies.
+However, an easier way is to look at the stocks that smart money investors are collectively bullish on.
+Hedge funds and other institutional investors usually invest large amounts of capital and have to conduct due diligence while choosing their next pick.
+They don’t always get it right, but, on average, their stock picks historically generated strong returns after adjusting for known risk factors.
+With this in mind, let’s take a look at the recent hedge fund activity surrounding Thermo Fisher Scientific Inc. (NYSE:TMO).

-Is Thermo Fisher Scientific Inc. (NYSE:TMO) going to take off soon?
-Hedge funds are in an optimistic mood.
-The number of bullish hedge fund bets moved up by 1 lately.
+Thermo Fisher Scientific Inc. (NYSE:TMO) has seen an increase in activity from the world’s largest hedge funds recently.
+TMO was in 68 hedge funds’ portfolios at the end of the first quarter of 2019.
+There were 67 hedge funds in our database with TMO holdings at the end of the previous quarter.
 Our calculations also showed that TMO isn’t among the 30 most popular stocks among hedge funds.
-TMO was in 68 hedge funds’ portfolios at the end of March.
-There were 67 hedge funds in our database with TMO holdings at the end of the previous quarter.

-Hedge funds’ reputation as shrewd investors has been tarnished in the last decade as their hedged returns couldn’t keep up with the unhedged returns of the market indices.
-Our research has shown that hedge funds’ small-cap stock picks managed to beat the market by double digits annually between 1999 and 2016, but the margin of outperformance has been declining in recent years.
-Nevertheless, we were still able to identify in advance a select group of hedge fund holdings that outperformed the market by 40 percentage points since May 2014 through May 30, 2019 (see the details here).
-We were also able to identify in advance a select group of hedge fund holdings that underperformed the market by 10 percentage points annually between 2006 and 2017.
-Interestingly the margin of underperformance of these stocks has been increasing in recent years.
-Investors who are long the market and short these stocks would have returned more than 27% annually between 2015 and 2017.
-We have been tracking and sharing the list of these stocks since February 2017 in our quarterly newsletter.
+If you’d ask most market participants, hedge funds are viewed as underperforming, old investment tools of the past.
+While there are greater than 8000 funds in operation today, Our researchers look at the upper echelon of this group, around 750 funds.
+These hedge fund managers command most of all hedge funds’ total capital, and by monitoring their highest performing stock picks, Insider Monkey has come up with a number of investment strategies that have historically defeated the broader indices.
+Insider Monkey’s flagship hedge fund strategy outpaced the S&P 500 index by around 5 percentage points a year since its inception in May 2014 through the end of May.
+We were able to generate large returns even by identifying short candidates.
+Our portfolio of short stocks lost 30.9% since February 2017 (through May 30th) even though the market was up nearly 24% during the same period.
+We just shared a list of 5 short targets in our latest quarterly update and they are already down an average of 11.9% in less than a couple of weeks whereas our long picks outperformed the market by 2 percentage points in this volatile 2 week period.

-The largest stake in Thermo Fisher Scientific Inc. (NYSE:TMO) was held by Generation Investment Management, which reported holding $696.7 million worth of stock at the end of March.
-It was followed by AQR Capital Management with a $418.1 million position.
-Other investors bullish on the company included Viking Global, Cantillon Capital Management, and Glenview Capital.
+More specifically, Generation Investment Management was the largest shareholder of Thermo Fisher Scientific Inc. (NYSE:TMO), with a stake worth $696.7 million reported as of the end of March.
+Trailing Generation Investment Management was AQR Capital Management, which amassed a stake valued at $418.1 million.
+Viking Global, Cantillon Capital Management, and Glenview Capital were also very fond of the stock, giving the stock large weights in their portfolios.

-As aggregate interest increased, specific money managers were breaking ground themselves.
-Tiger Eye Capital, managed by Ben Gambill, initiated the most valuable position in Thermo Fisher Scientific Inc. (NYSE:TMO).
+As industrywide interest jumped, key money managers have been driving this bullishness.
+Tiger Eye Capital, managed by Ben Gambill, initiated the biggest position in Thermo Fisher Scientific Inc. (NYSE:TMO).
 Tiger Eye Capital had $17.8 million invested in the company at the end of the quarter.
 Mark Kingdon’s Kingdon Capital also initiated a $15.8 million position during the quarter.
 The following funds were also among the new TMO investors: Jay Genzer’s Thames Capital Management, Vishal Saluja and Pham Quang’s Endurant Capital Management, and Justin John Ferayorni’s Tamarack Capital Management.

 |Ticker